 Why Create Inclusive Survey Questions?

 Inclusive surveys also help to minimize bias by ensuring that questions and response options do not favor or marginalize any particular group.
 This promotes fairness and objectivity in data collection.
+Inclusive survey questions help measure inclusion and improve the overall employee experience by identifying gaps, unconscious biases, and opportunities to foster a more supportive and engaging workplace.
 Further, being inclusive helps avoid cultural insensitivity or offensive language, ensuring that survey respondents from various cultural backgrounds feel respected and understood.

 12 Ways to Create Inclusive Survey Questions

 Creating inclusive surveys that consider diversity, equity, and inclusion (DEI) factors is essential to ensure that all respondents feel respected and represented.
-Here are some ways to create inclusive survey questions that respect various aspects of diversity and garner you better data and higher response rates.
+Providing context for each survey question helps respondents understand the purpose behind the questions, leading to more thoughtful and accurate responses.
+Workplace diversity survey questions and DEIB survey questions are essential tools for assessing inclusion, belonging, and equity within organizations.
+Here are some ways to create inclusive survey questions that respect various aspects of diversity and yield better data and higher response rates.

 1. Educate Survey Administrators

 This may seem like a no-brainer, but some survey administrators may not have ever focused on inclusivity and matters related to DEI.
+The leadership team and senior leadership team play a crucial role in setting the tone for inclusivity and must actively support DEI training for survey administrators to ensure these initiatives are prioritized and effective.
 If you’re creating an inclusive survey, be sure to train survey administrators to be respectful when discussing sensitive topics and handling survey-related issues.
 Be sure to read our blog How to Ask Sensitive Survey Questions for more information.
+For inspiration and best practices during warmer months, check out these 7 Summertime Survey Considerations & Examples.

 2. Use Inclusive Language